The Pulse: Alberta

 Yet the beauty of the dulcet ladies haunted him with a double desire: first, to become one with them, to possess them; and second, to make them implode like raven lava into the dark sky.

 Unable to find what he wanted in the two extremes, Antonio came back to where he started: the planet Earth, half way between the Black and Purple Pulses.
 He was starting to believe there was a reason he was selected on Earth.
 Why else was he drawn so inexplicably, so naturally, to its strange polarities of beauty and horror?
-With its incandescent blues and greens it reminded him of The Green Buzz, which also hummed with energy and deep pools of refracted light.
+Its incandescent blues and greens reminded him of The Green Buzz, which also hummed with energy and deep pools of refracted light.
 Seeing Earth from above as he swooped downward, he felt like he was coming home.
+His green eyes, envying everything, saw everything in a green light.

 As he descended, he reasoned that Innocent Perfection must be like a lotus lifting from the mud.
 It must be humble, demure, unaware of its singular Perfection.
 It must be like Venus rising from the shell of a lowly clam.